Ballinkillin: Community centre

-National School
+National school

 Parish Priest of Dunleckney, Rev. M. Prendergast, built the school in Ballinkillin in 1810 with subscriptions of the Catholics, he contributed £50.
 The cost of building and furnishing the school was approximately £200.
 It is one of the oldest schools in continuous use in the country.
 A lease of the ground was given for ever by David La Touche to trustees for the use of the public.
 He also donated the rents of the two annual fairs of Slyguff for the support of the school where all the poor children of his estate and the vicinity could be educated.
 David La Touche was a member of the La Touche Bank in Dublin and his father was first Governor of the Bank of Ireland.
 It is recorded that during the Irish famine his father allowed what money might be needed to buy meal for the poor to be drawn from his bank, his sons carried on this tradition of charity.
 David La Touche lived in Upton House, Fenagh, and Harcourt Street, Dublin.
-Rev. Martin Brennan in his book Schools of Kildare and Leighlin 1775-1835, describing conditions in Co.
-Carlow at that time said: "The chief obstacle to the education of the Irish peasantry, at least in this part of the country, is their poverty.
+Rev. Martin Brennan in his book Schools of Kildare and Leighlin 1775–1835, describing conditions in County Carlow at that time said: "The chief obstacle to the education of the Irish peasantry, at least in this part of the country, is their poverty.
 They have neither food nor raiment for the greater part, and even if they had, they have not the means of paying a small pittance to the master or of buying a book".